palkan/action_policy/docs/aliases.md

-# Rules Aliases
+# Rule Aliases

 Action Policy allows you to add rule aliases.
-It's useful when you rely on _implicit_ rules in controllers.
+It is useful when you rely on _implicit_ rules in controllers.
 For example:

 ```ruby
 class PostsController < ApplicationController